Pan Am Flight 103 conspiracy theories: CIA drug smuggling

 This theory suggests that U.S. Central Intelligence Agency (CIA) agents had set up a protected drug route from Europe to the United States—allegedly called Operation Corea—that allowed Syrian drug dealers, led by Monzer al-Kassar (who was involved with Oliver North in the Iran-Contra scandal) to ship heroin to the U.S. using Pan Am flights, in exchange for intelligence on Palestinian groups holding hostages in Syria.
 The CIA allegedly protected the suitcases containing the drugs and made sure they were not searched.
 On the day of the bombing, as the theory goes, terrorists exchanged suitcases: one with drugs for one with a bomb.

 Time introduced another version of this theory, claiming that the American intelligence officers on PA 103—Matthew Gannon of the CIA and Maj.
 Charles McKee of the DIA—had found out about the drug operation, and were headed to Washington to raise their concerns about its impact on their hostage rescue plans.

 Juval Aviv introduced a variation of this story in October 1989.
 Aviv was the owner of Interfor Inc, a private investigation company based on Madison Avenue, New York.
-Aviv claimed to be a former Mossad officer who led the Operation Wrath of God team that assassinated members of Black September who were believed to have been responsible for the Munich Massacre in 1972.
+Aviv claimed to be a former Mossad officer who led the Mossad assassination team.
 According to his theory, the CIA knew in advance that the baggage exchange would take place, but let it happen anyway, because the protected drugs route was a rogue operation, and Gannon and McKee were on their way to Washington to tell their superiors about it.